 We strongly recommend that there is no need to continue with the 2004 price freeze.
+As it was blatantly circumvented by some Pay TV broadcasters' i.e. Star India.
 In fact the genesis of the problems faced by the TV industry stems for the unrealistic prices which were notified by Broadcasters during the analog regime.
 The wholesale pricing of a channel in the Integrated Distribution Network Model is not required at all since the entire value chain will work on the Distribution commission model whereby every stakeholder in the value chain will be paid commission on a predetermined uniform rate.

-The a-la-carte rate payable by the customer would be decided by Broadcasters which will be in compliance with the regulated genre wise caps as decided by TRAI.
+The a-la-carte rate payable by the customer would be decided by Broadcasters which will be in compliance with the regulated genre wise price caps on non-discriminatory terms as decided by TRAI.

 Q12.
 Do you feel that list of the Genres proposed in the consultation paper (CP) are adequate and will serve the purpose to decide genre caps for pricing the channels?
-You may suggest addition/deletion of genres with justification.
+You may suggest addition/ deletion of genres with justification.

 We are fine with the proposed genre proposed in the consultation paper.

-However, we have the following observations to make:
+However, we have the following important observations to make:

 - 1) Currently, it is observed that broadcasters are pushing contents belonging to a particular genre to another genre.
 Eg: Sports content are being broadcasted on GEC/Movies genre channels which is not in the best interest of the consumer.
-Also, GEC content is aired on News channels; - 2) There has to be complete clarity regarding the definition of a genre and interchangeability of a channel between genres. - Q13.
+Also, GEC content is aired on News channels; - 2) There has to be complete clarity regarding the definition of a genre and interchangeability of a channel between genres.

+Q13.
 Is there a need to create a common GEC genre for multiple GEC genre using different regional languages such as GEC (Hindi), GEC (English) and GEC (Regional language) etc.?
 Give your suggestions with justification.